-The Associate Vice President for Student Affairs and Dean of Students or designee is responsible for receiving and examining disciplinary matters related to the behavior of students, student groups, and/or student organizations.
-Furthermore, the Associate Vice President for Student Affairs and Dean of Students or designee is responsible for assigning cases to the appropriate committees based on the behavior, status, and case loads.
-In addition, the Associate Vice President for Student Affairs and Dean of Students Office has the sole discretion in determining the appropriate sanction (s) for students, student groups, and/or student organizations found responsible for violating the Student Code of Conduct.
+The Vice President for Student Affairs or designee is responsible for receiving and examining student conduct matters related to the behavior of students, student groups, and/or student organizations.
+Furthermore, the Vice President for Student Affairs or designee is responsible for assigning cases to the appropriate committees based on the behavior, status, and case loads.
+In addition, the Vice President for Student Affairs Office or designee has the sole discretion in determining the appropriate sanction (s) for students, student groups, and/or student organizations found responsible for violating the Student Code of Conduct.